mjreno/modflow6-nc-demo/README.md

 Definitions
 -----------

-Parameter definitions are foundational to IDM.
-This section captures a few points related to improvement.

 Definition (.dfn) files describe the set of user input tags for a given input component, typically a model package.
 Appropriate supported attributes are defined for a parameter,